-Richard is an actor turned voice coach and has been teaching for nearly 10 years.
+Richard is an actor-turned-voice coach and has been teaching for nearly 10 years.
 He specialises in elocution, accents and dialects for performance and is an expert public speaking coach.
-He also runs veryvocab.co.uk, a voice & speech consultancy service.
-His students have included actors from across the world, dancers, waiters, teachers, a paediatrician, TV presenters, sales directors, nurses, researchers, kickboxers from Ukraine, comedians, a Spanish au pair and 3 Scottish magicians, to name just a few.
+He also runs veryvocab.co.uk, a voice and speech consultancy service.
+His students have included actors from across the world, dancers, waiters, teachers, a paediatrician, TV presenters, sales directors, nurses, researchers, kickboxers from Ukraine, comedians, a Spanish au pair and three Scottish magicians, to name just a few.

 As a teacher, he holds a PGCE in lifelong learning, as well as a certificate in English language teaching to adults (CELTA).
-He works around the UK, leading a variety of courses and workshops on voice & dialects at The City Literary Institute, Met Film School (Ealing Studios), Kogan Academy of Dramatic Art (Archway), DNA School of Performance (Manchester) and since 2014, here at CPA Studios.
-In 2013, in collaboration with the journalist Phil McDuff (Guardian), he wrote, produced and presented a documentary on the evolution of the Liverpool accent.
+He works around the UK, leading a variety of courses and workshops on voice & dialects at The City Literary Institute, Met Film School (Ealing Studios), Kogan Academy of Dramatic Art (Archway), DNA School of Performance (Manchester) and since 2014, here at Trinity Laban.
+In 2013, in collaboration with the journalist Phil McDuff (The Guardian), he wrote, produced and presented a documentary on the evolution of the Liverpool accent.

 He is the dialect coach for the immersive theatre show The Great Gatsby (Guild of Misrule) and has a large roster of voice and dialect clients.
 He also runs public speaking courses for corporate professionals, with notable experience in coaching presentations and speeches.